Ivan69-tech/DjangoApp/README.md

 5. Speak in your mic and the application traduce your sentence
 6. Multiplayer Snake game.
 You can kill each other (base on websocket)
 7. Simulation of a battery container temperature based on irradiation, external temperature, charge/discharge profile, SOC.

+This app is deployed on my raspberryPI.
+Find it here : https://ivan-app.fr